z-lu2017/TOR-RPKI/ARTIFACT-EVALUATION.md

 ## Limitations (Only for Functional and Reproduced badges)
 Due to the large size of intermediate data, for experiment 2 and 4, we only included partial data.
-Due to the large memory requirement, experiment 5 is performed on a smaller scale 0.005 compared to the 0.1 used in the original paper.
+Due to the large memory requirement, experiment 5 is performed on a smaller scale (0.005) compared to the scale (0.1) used in our paper.

 ## Notes on Reusability (Only for Functional and Reproduced badges)
 Our code provides a framework for integrating with other types of mechanisms against against additional routing attacks.
 See section 7.3 limitation and future integration in the paper for detail.